cobaltpngsituation/cobaltpngsituation/README.md

 hey, i'm cobalt. although i don't speak much, i'm generally easy-going and friendly.

-don't associate me w/my friends. i don't agree w/everything they do or say
+don't associate me with my friends. i don't agree with everything they do/say.

-don't color-drop, copy, or take insp from my ponies
+don't color-drop, copy, or get inspiration from my ponies.

-i can be blunt/honest if something's bugging me
+i can be blunt if something's bothering me

-i'm bad at explaining and have a bad memory, so i might need refreshers sometimes
+i'm bad at explaining and have a bad memory, so i might need refreshers if requested

 i believe my ocs are alive, feel their own things, have their own interests, etc

-i'm easier to speak to in whispers
+i'm easier to speak to through whispers as i'm frequently off-tab

 ### <ins>DNI</ins>

-basic dni criteria
+basic dni criteria (ableist, antisemitic, com/dark/proshipper, homo/transphobic, zoophile)

-ableist (e.g. r slur usage)

-antisemitic, zionist, etc.

 com/dark/proshipper